balaam/slate/source/includes/_vector.md

 ## Add

-Add two vectors together, or add a number to all vector values.
+Adds two vectors together, or adds a number to all vector values.

 ```lua
 local v1 = Vector.Create(0, 0, 0, 1)